inspirehep/author.xml/README.md

 author.dtd XML document type defintion file (inluded in tar and zip)

 <a name="infoneeded"></a>
-### Where do I get the information needed for author.xml?
+### Where do I get the information needed for my input?
 When you come to fill in some of the XML elements in author.xml, you will need have some information that is obtained elsewhere.

     • INSPIRE ID Numbers for a list of authors